swent-epfl/mvp-prd/template/3-analysis.md

 # Analysis of the Situation

-There exists some products that offer similar features as our app, but none of them reunite them all inside one app.
-For example, Discord is a platform that allows users to create servers and channels to chat, share resources, and make video calls.
-However, Discord is not focused on studying and doesn't offer features like a calendar, to-do lists, timers, and a map to see where friends are located.

 There exists multiple of products that offer competing features to our app, such as :
 - Discord, as mentionned earlier, a platform that allows users to create servers and channels to chat, share resources, and make video calls.
 - Quizlet, allows to create flashcards to study and share them with friends